The Performer (Marty Robbins album)

 The Performer is an album by American country music singer and songwriter Marty Robbins released in 1978 by Columbia Records.
-The album peaked at #47 in the US country chart and #7 in the Canadian country chart.
-Two singles from the album charted in the country charts, “Please Don’t Play a Love Song” was #17 in both the US and Canada, and “Touch Me With Magic” reached #15 in the United States and #18 in Canada.
-This was his penultimate album issued prior to his death in 1982 and concentrated on country ballads.
+The album peaked at #47 on the US country chart and #7 on the Canadian country chart.
+Two singles from the album charted in the country charts: "Please Don't Play a Love Song" was #17 in both the US and Canada, and "Touch Me With Magic" reached #15 in the United States and #18 in Canada.
+This was his penultimate album issued prior to his death in 1982, and concentrated on country ballads.